+1. From Rif.
+Contrin, 2016 m, by ferrata.
 You continue from the hut by the marked path No. 607, which goes towards Passo delle Cirelle.
 Just above the hut it branches.
 Variant 1 goes towards the south-east till the place in Val Cirelle, where the west ridge of Sasso Vernale comes down to the scree fields.
 On some 2475 m the path branches again.
 The path No. 607 continues on Passo delle Cirelle, while the path No. 612b continues towards Passo Ombrettola.
 Just a bit higher we deter from the latter path, turning towards the north.
 From scree fields we enter a short wall over which Via Ferrata Ombretta goes.
 Above, the terrain flattens a bit and we continue the ascent by a broad valley, close to the small glacier (Vadretta del Vernale), and then over scree fields on top.
 From the hut we need 3 h 30 min, from the parking place good 5 h.

 2. The second variant from Rif.
 Contrin, which in combination with the first one enables a nice round tour, continues below the walls of Gran Vernel and Marmolada towards the east.
 In the upper part of the high valley from this path a marked path deters left, towards Forcella Marmolada.
 There the majority of climbers will go, attempting the summit of Marmolada by its west ridge.
 But for Cima d'Ombretta we continue by the valley towards the east.
 Soon we reach Passo Ombretta, 2704 m, and from there continue right on top.

+3. From Rif.
+O. Falier, 2074 m.
 From the hut we go by the marked path No. 610 towards the north-west and later towards the west.
 Grassy slopes soon turn into screes and rocks.
 Without any problem we reach Passo Ombretta, 2704 m, and a bit above it the Bianchi bivouac.
 Above the bivouac the slopes of Ombretta soon get much steeper.
 A part of the ascent is secured and the path goes over the slopes towards the left.
 Above, we go again over steep scree slopes and soon reach the notch between Cima Ombretta di Mezzo, 2883 m, and Cima Ombretta Orientale, 2011 m.
 The first summit is also reachable by an ex military path.
 To go on the highest summit, we turn on the notch left and continue by the ridge, and a bit below it.
 Also this path was beaten during the World War I. A few passages again require some care, but soon from the right the path from above ferrata joins and soon we are on the highest point.
 From Rif.
 O. Falier we need on top some 3 h, from the parking place some 5 h.

 4. From the highest summit of Cima d' Ombretta we can also continue by the connecting ridge on Sasso Vernale.
 But the military path is today completely decayed, so the ridge is again as demanding as it once was.
 It is exposed, crumbly and requires on many places some easy climbing of UIAA II degree.

 There are two good and popular mountain huts, which support the ascent on Cime d'Ombretta.
 See more details about them on the main page of Marmolada Group.

 > Rifugio Contrin, 2016 m.
 From the parking place some 1 h 30 min.

 > Rifugio O. Falier, 2074 m.
 From the parking place some 2 h.